forbole/big-dipper/README.md

 You will need to have [MongoDB >= 4.x](https://docs.mongodb.com/manual/administration/install-on-linux/) installed and [setup environment variables](https://guide.meteor.com/deployment.html#environment) correctly in order run in production.
 For more details on how to deploy a Meteor application, please refer to the offical documentation on [Custom Deployment](https://guide.meteor.com/deployment.html#custom-deployment).

+### Docker builds

+big-dipper docker image is a multi stage build that is based on [disney/meteor-base](https://github.com/disney/meteor-base/).
+When you change the meteor or node version, change the lines `FROM geoffreybooth/meteor-base:1.9.2` and `FROM node:12.16.1-alpine` respectively.
+When running the image follow the same [environment variable principles](https://guide.meteor.com/deployment.html#environment) mentioned above.
+If you get an `non-zero exit (137)` error during the build phase, increase docker container memory and swap limit.

 ---
 ## Donations :pray: